Texas Child Support

 In Texas, the court can order one side, or depending on the case both sides, to provide financial support to the child up until the child reached the age of 18.
 However, this is not a strict limit.
 If the child advances through education and goes to high school, and becomes 18 while studying there, the time extends.
 In this case, the courts in Texas order the obligor side to continue paying the child support until the child graduates from high school.

 There are some exceptional circumstances too.
-According to the guidelines for Child support in Texas, if the child gets married before the time determined by the court for the support to stop, the obligation on the parent who pays the support gets abolished.
+According to the guidelines for Texas Child Support Laws, if the child gets married before the time determined by the court for the support to stop, the obligation on the parent who pays the support gets abolished.

 Also, there were some questions about this topic, so it is better to make it clear.
 As long as there is no order from the divorce case, independently from the child support case, about one side providing financial support to the other side, the child support obligation ends if the child deceases.
 A sad thing to think, but it may happen…